jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 **Note:** The script requires the HPEiLOCmdlets and HPECOMCmdlets PowerShell modules to connect to iLOs and HPE GreenLake, respectively.
 The two modules are automatically installed if not already present.

+## What's New

+The script includes a comprehensive "What's New" section in the header that documents all recent updates and improvements.
+Key highlights include:

+- **July 1, 2025**: General improvements, bug fixes, and enhanced compatibility for A55/A56 server hardware platforms (Gen11)
+- **June 10, 2025**: Fixed COM activation key assignment and subscription validation issues
+- **June 4, 2025**: Improved session reliability, enhanced documentation, and security enhancements

+For detailed information about all changes and improvements, refer to the `.WHATSNEW` section in the script header.

 ## Requirements

 - PowerShell 7.